ronniedroid/hello-world/README.md

 # hello-world
-these is where i'll store my ideas, how great is that? :-D
+this is where i'll store my ideas, how great is that? :-D